ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 ## With ISCE2 or gdal

 If you plan to use this stitcher with ISCE2 or require `gdal` (not just `rasterio`), then the environment will be more complicated.
-Currently, we have an example environment for use with staging a DEM with `isce2` in `environments/environment-isce.yml` and an associated notebook [here](notebooks/Staging_a_DEM_for_ISCE2.ipynb], which requires older versions of `gdal` and `Proj`.
-Also, see our TopsApp workflow [here](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp).
+Currently, we have an example environment for use with staging a DEM with `isce2` in `environments/environment-isce.yml` and an associated notebook [here](./notebooks/Staging_a_DEM_for_ISCE2.ipynb), which requires older versions of `gdal` and `Proj`.
+Also, see our Dockerized TopsApp [workflow](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp) for cloud processing as another point of reference.

 ## For Development